 Click here to learn more about life in Belfast.

 Students on this program are limited to courses in Queen's University Belfast's School of History, Anthropology, Philosophy and Politics.
-Find modules on the Module Information page.
+Find modules on the Course Catalogue link on the Choose A Course page.
 Students should take graduate level modules (i.e. MHY7081).